 As a result of a partnership between Indigenous Services Canada, the Department of Education & Early Childhood Development, & the Newfoundland & Labrador English School District, Qalipu First Nation has an opportunity to work towards putting an Indigenous lens on the curricula of Newfoundland & Labrador.
 An Educa-Partnership development meeting was held on November 6th in Corner Brook.
-Additionally, Community Engagement sessions took place on December 10 in Gander, December 11th in Grand Falls-Windsor, December 17th, 2019 in Corner Brook, January 6, 2020 in Stephenville and in Gander in January 15th, 2020.
-Two in-person meetings took place with our partners and community supports on has been successfully drafted.
+Additionally, Community Engagement sessions took place on December 10 in Gander, December 11th in Grand Falls-Windsor, December 17th, 2019 in Stephenville and in Gander in January 15th, 2020.
+Two in-person meetings took place with our partners and community supports on February 12th and March 8th. has been successfully drafted.